AIM's Work and Programs

 Can someone from AIM come speak at my church or organization?

 Yes!
 AIM loves to educate people on the problem of sex trafficking and our working solutions.
 We also love sharing stories of changed lives and footage of our programs.
 We’re based near Sacramento, California, but plan special events all over the United States.
 Please review our Speaking Engagement Terms and contact us to start the conversation.

 If I donate to AIM, how much goes toward programs in Cambodia?

-92.34% of our total revenue goes directly to programs on the ground; 4.53% goes to fundraising and 3.13% goes toward administrative and general expenses.
-This data was taken from our 2015 Form 990.
+When you give to AIM, 88.46% of our total revenue goes directly to programs on the ground, 7.59% goes to fundraising, and 3.95% goes toward management and administrative expenses.
+This data was taken from our 2018 Audited Financials.

 Is AIM certified by any independent charity evaluators or watchdogs?

 Yes, AIM is proud to be rated by Charity Navigator, the largest independent charity evaluator in the United States.
-We were given the highest rating of 4 out of 4 stars, and a score of 90.94 out of 100 for financial management, transparency and accountability.
+We have been given the highest rating of 4 out of 4 stars since 2014, as well as a score of 98.23/100 for financial management and 100/100 for transparency and accountability.
 You can view our complete rating details on the Charity Navigator website.

 Does AIM have an Annual Report?

 Yes, we do!
 Click to view our most recent Annual Report.